Riccardo Saponara: Ravenna

-Empoli and Milan
+Empoli and AC Milan

 Originally played as a winger, Empoli manager Maurizio Sarri switched him into a central position behind the strikers in the 2012–13 Serie B season to devastating effect as he grabbed 13 goals and 15 assists in 40 appearances for the club.
 He led Empoli to the Serie B promotion play-off finals where they lost to Livorno.

-In January 2013, Milan signed the 21-year-old Saponara from Empoli on the condition that he remained at Empoli until the end of the season.
+In January 2013, AC Milan signed the 21-year-old Saponara from Empoli on the condition that he remained at Empoli until the end of the season.
 Milan paid €3.75 million for his co-ownership on a 4 1/2-year contract, which Parma signed Empoli's half for €2.6 million in summer 2013.
 He played just 218 minutes of Serie A football spread across seven league games, failing to contribute any goals or assists in the 2013–14 season.
 In June 2014, Milan acquired Parma's half for just €1 million.